-Our employment service supported Harvard Summer School's immersive study abroad program.
+Our employment service supported Harvard Summer School's immersive study abroad program in 2017 and 2019.

 Studying African Societies and Culture

 The Harvard Summer Program in South Africa provided a fascinating opportunity for students to examine African societies and cultures and the legacy of colonialism on its social and political institutions.
 Through historical and cultural immersion in both formal and informal settings across the country—from Cape Town to Johannesburg and Kruger National Park to the Hamakuya chiefdom—students gained a deep understanding of critical social issues applicable to the world at large.

 The program was led by John Comaroff, the Hugh K. Foster Professor of African and African American Studies and of Anthropology, and Jean Comaroff, professor of African and African American studies and of anthropology, and supported by local staff in South Africa and staff in Cambridge, Massachusetts.
 In addition to coursework, the program included:

 - Guest lectures by South African intellectuals